fresh-joey/devops-projects/ssh-server/README.md

 User user
 IdentityFile ~/.ssh/id_rsa
 ```
-- Replace server with your preferred alias
+- Replace the server with your preferred alias
 - Replace <server-ip>, <user>, and the path to the private key file
 - You can now connect to the server with
 ```console